 Petula Clark was a star at the age of 11.
 She starred in the music halls and on BBC radio singing for the troops during WWII.
 She was a child star in a series of British films from the end of WWII through to the early 1950s,and by 1954 was having hit records.
 After a move to France in 1960, having fallen for a Frenchman...

 Eric Clapton was born in Ripley, Surrey, England, on March 30, 1945.
 His real father was a Canadian pilot but he didn't find that out until he was 53.
 When he was 2 his mother felt she was unable to look after him, so Eric then went to live with his grandparents.
 When he was 14 he took up the guitar...

 Brian Cox is an Emmy Award-winning Scottish actor.
-He was born on June 1, 1946 in Dundee, Scotland, to Mary Ann Guillerline (McCann), a spinner, and Charles McArdle Campbell Cox, a shopkeeper and butcher.
-His father was of Irish ancestry and his mother was of Irish and Scottish descent.
-Cox first came to attention in the early 1970s with performances in numerous television films...
+He was born on June 1, 1946 in Dundee, Scotland, to Mary Ann Guillerline Cox, maiden surname McCann, a spinner, and Charles McArdle Campbell Cox, a shopkeeper and butcher.
+His father was of Irish ancestry and his mother was of Irish and Scottish descent...

 John Clements hailed from southern England and was educated at St Paul's School in London and St John's College, Cambridge.
 His acting aspiration prompted his first stage appearance at the Lyric Theatre, Hammersmith in 1930 in the play "Out of the Blue".
 Through the 1930s, he continued to develop his acting skills touring with the Ben Greet Company...